 Caldy Nature Park

-Caldy Nature Park is a small wetland, woodland, and meadow region near Chester city centre.
-A route around the natural area can be taken from the car park.
+Caldy Nature Park is a small wetlands, woodland, and meadows region near Chester city centre.
+A round route around the natural area can be taken from the parking lot.
 The path’s surface is hard and compact, with no gradients exceeding 1:10.
-There are various benches around the park.
+There are various benches around the park, as well as other routes, some of which have steps.
 The free car park is accessible from Caldy Valley Road (A41), where there is a designated disabled parking area, and the car park is available 24 hours a day.
-There are no snacks or restrooms on site, although there is a café and a public house nearby.
+There are no snacks or restrooms on site, although there is a grocery café and a public house close.

 Further Reading on Chester